influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.10/monitoring/v1/thanosRuler.md

 withRunAsGroup(runAsGroup)
 ```

 "The GID to run the entrypoint of the container process.
 Uses runtime default if unset.
 May also be set in SecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container."
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container.
+Note that this field cannot be set when spec.os.name is windows."

 ### fn spec.securityContext.withRunAsNonRoot